jacob-8/kitbook/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Lint the project with `pnpm lint`

-### Changesets

-- [ ] If your PR makes a change that should be noted in the changelogs, generate a changeset by running `pnpx changeset` and following the prompts.
+- [ ] Write your commits using [Convential Commits](https://www.conventionalcommits.org/en/v1.0.0/).